Blisse1/MyLearning/Web Development/freeCodeCamp/Responsive Web Design/Second project contents/Content, course 2/Flexbox.md

 - It determines how the items inside a **flex container** are positioned along **the main axis** (the horizontal one), affecting their position and the space around them.

+### Space-between property
+- Items are evenly distributed in the line; first item is on the start line, last item is on the end line.

 <hr>